 Enjoy a city break with a difference.
 Explore Tiananmen Square, enter the Forbidden City, climb the Great Wall, sample traditional Peking Duck and test your bartering skills in the Silk Alley Markets.
+Many nationalities are able to undertake this holiday Visa Free, see our visa info section for more info.

 Welcome to China and the start of your city break!
 Enjoy an arrival transfer to our hotel.